Spreadcat/ansible-dbv-motion/README.md

   See https://motion-project.github.io/motion_config.html#native_language

-  This paramete will be automatically omitted for versions <= 4.1.
+  This parameter will be automatically omitted for versions <= 4.1.

 * **motion_config[x][netcam_decoder]** string